 Market Sector Update

-Russell 2000 Growth Index is an unmanaged index comprised of securities that represent the small-cap sector of the stock market.
+The Russell 2000 Growth Index measures the performance of the small-cap growth segment of the U.S. equity universe.
 It is not possible to invest directly in an index.

-Risk Factors.
-As with any fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+Risk factors.
+The value of the Fund’s shares will change, and you could lose money on your investment.
 Investing in small-cap stocks may carry more risk than investing in stocks of larger, more well-established companies.
-An investment in the Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.
-These and other risks are more fully described in the Fund’s prospectus.

 IVY INVESTMENTS?refers to the financial services offered by Ivy Distributors, Inc., a FINRA member broker dealer and the distributor of IVY FUNDS® mutual funds, and those financial services offered by its affiliates.